-We have three constants for the capacity of the coffee cups in the coffee shop, respectively 100, 150 and 300 ml.
+We have three constants for the different capacities of the coffee cups in the coffee shop, respectively, 100, 150 and 300 ml.
 Furthermore, we expect that users of our class will diligently use the defined constants, instead of numbers – SmallCoffeeQuantity, NormalCoffeeQuantity and DoubleCoffeeQuantity.
-The method CalcPrice(int) returns the respective price, calculating it by the submitted amount.
+The method CalcPrice(int) returns the respective price, calculating it from the submitted amount.

-The problem lies in the fact that someone may decide not to use the constants defined by us and may submit an invalid number as a parameter of our method, for example: -1 or 101.
-In this case, if the method does not check for invalid quantity, it will likely return a wrong price, which is incorrect behavior.
+The problem lies in the fact that someone may decide not to use the constants defined by us, but submit an invalid number as a parameter for our method.
+For example: -1 or 101.
+In that case, without the current checking for invalid quantities, the method would return a wrong price and behave incorrectly.

-To avoid this problem we will use one feature of these enumerations, namely constants in the enumeration type can be used in switch-case structures.
+To avoid this problem, we use a particular feature of these enumerations, namely that constants in the enumeration type can be used in a switch-case structure.
 They can be submitted as values of the operator switch and accordingly – as operands of the operator case.